Acceptable symbols (SSIR 2024)

 Permanent Mark Permanent Survey Mark

-Must be of a type specified in Schedule 4 Surveying and Spatial Information Regulation 2017.
-A sketch plan showing the position and MGA co-ordinates of a new Permanent Survey Mark must be forwarded to the Surveyor General within two months of placement.
+Must be of a type specified in Schedule 4 Surveying and Spatial Information Regulation 2024.
+A sketch plan showing the position and MGA co-ordinates of a new permanent survey mark must be forwarded to the Surveyor General within two months of placement or on the day the plan is lodged with NSW LRS.

 Trig station Trigonometrical Station